victorZKov/AzureOperationsAgents/README.md

    ```

 Asegúrate de haber configurado tus credenciales de Azure y las variables de entorno antes de ejecutar los scripts.

+## Pipelines Documentation

+The project includes YAML pipeline definitions for automating the deployment and management of agents.
+These pipelines are located in the `terraform/` directory and are named as follows:

+- **pipeline-agent0.yml**: Pipeline for deploying Agent0ScriptingAPI.
+- **pipeline-agent1.yml**: Pipeline for deploying Agent1MonitoringFunction.
+- **pipeline-agent2.yml**: Pipeline for deploying Agent2EventClassifier.
+- **pipeline-agent3.yml**: Pipeline for deploying Agent3Runner.
+- **pipeline-agent4.yml**: Pipeline for deploying Agent4Auditing.
+- **pipeline-agent5.yml**: Pipeline for deploying Agent5Notifier.
+- **pipeline-agent6.yml**: Pipeline for deploying Agent6Decision.
+- **pipeline-infrastructure.yml**: Pipeline for deploying shared infrastructure.

+### Steps to Use Pipelines

+1. Ensure that your Azure DevOps organization is set up and connected to your Azure subscription.
+2. Import the YAML pipeline files into your Azure DevOps project.
+3. Configure pipeline variables as needed for your environment.
+4. Run the pipelines to deploy the respective agents or infrastructure.

+Each pipeline is designed to automate the build, test, and deployment processes for its corresponding agent or infrastructure component.

 ## Contribución
 1. Fork el repositorio